Wellington Management Foundation

 Application Success Factors

-Align with Geographic Focus: Organizations must be "within the greater metropolitan area of one of Wellington's North American or Asia/Pacific offices."
+Align with Geographic Focus: Organisations must be "within the greater metropolitan area of one of Wellington's North American or Asia/Pacific offices."
 Ensure your service area clearly falls within eastern Massachusetts, greater Philadelphia, Chicago, San Francisco Bay area, Toronto, Tokyo, Hong Kong, Singapore, or Sydney.

 Leverage the Employee Volunteer Review: The Grant Recommendation Committee engages employee volunteers who conduct thorough due diligence and build long-term relationships.
 Applications are reviewed by Wellington staff who may become ongoing partners, so build a compelling case for partnership beyond just funding.

 Consider Multi-Year Opportunities: While annual grants require yearly reapplication, the Foundation also offers multi-year grants that don't require reapplication during the grant period.
-Organizations demonstrating strong outcomes may be candidates for this deeper commitment.
+Organisations demonstrating strong outcomes may be candidates for this deeper commitment.

 Key Takeaways for Grant Writers

 • Employee engagement model: Your application will be reviewed by Wellington employee volunteers who may become long-term partners.
-Write for an engaged audience that will conduct thorough due diligence and potentially visit your organization.
+Write for an engaged audience that will conduct thorough due diligence and potentially visit your organisation.

 • Geographic specificity required: You must operate in one of Wellington's office locations.
 Don't apply if you're outside these specific metropolitan areas.